Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Introduction

-- Basic Concepts of Distributed Systems
+- Fundamental Concepts of Distributed Systems

 - Key challenges: scalability, availability, consistency, fault tolerance.